-One of the local favourites for a laid back getaway is Lantau Island.
+One of the local favorites for a laid-back getaway is Lantau Island.
 Criss-crossed with hiking trails, the island offers a welcomed break from the hustle and bustle of the city.
 This is also where you’ll find one of the last strongholds of Hong Kong’s traditional way of living.
-Tai O is a picturesque fishing village that quite literally retained its authentic flavour — the villagers still make a living selling seafood products, including the famous dried shrimp paste.
+Tai O is a picturesque fishing village that quite literally retained its authentic flavor — the villagers still make a living selling seafood products, including the famous dried shrimp paste.

-Between the hiking, visiting the Tian Tan Buddha monument and wandering the narrow streets of Tai O, it’s impossible to fully experience Lantau Island in just one day.
-If you want to truly discover this part of Hong Kong, you’ll find a peaceful base at Tai O Heritage Hotel.
+Between hiking, visiting the Tian Tan Buddha monument, and wandering the narrow streets of Tai O, it’s impossible to experience Lantau Island in just one day fully.
+So if you want to discover this part of Hong Kong truly, you’ll find a peaceful base at Tai O Heritage Hotel.

 With only nine rooms, Tai O Heritage Hotel is a truly tranquil spot.
-Each suite is named after a place, person or object that are connected to the building’s history.
-If you want to know the function of your room, simply read the sign outside the door — you might be staying in a former office or an officers’ bar.
+Each suite is named after a place, person, or object connected to the building’s history.
+So if you want to know the function of your room, simply read the sign outside the door — you might be staying in a former office or an officers’ bar.

 The hotel restaurant is also deeply rooted in history.
-The glass-roofed Tai O Lookout takes it name from the original watchtower of the police station and is furnished with antique furniture salvaged from a historic Hong Kong tea house.
-If you don’t have time to stay at the hotel overnight, drop in for an afternoon tea to sample some of the excellent cuisine and admire the panoramic views.
-A Western-Chinese fusion tea set takes inspiration from local flavours: from savoury bites made with shrimp paste and dried fish to mountain begonia desserts, everything is delicious.
+The glass-roofed Tai O Lookout takes its name from the original watchtower of the police station and is furnished with antique furniture salvaged from a historic Hong Kong tea house.
+If you don’t have time to stay at the hotel overnight, drop in for afternoon tea to sample some excellent cuisines and admire the panoramic views.
+A Western-Chinese fusion tea set takes inspiration from local flavors: from savory bites made with shrimp paste and dried fish to mountain begonia desserts, everything is delicious.